kh3rm/mvc-report/README.md

 Alas, perhaps you are already familiar with all of this, or, for whatever reason, are only interested in taking a look at this specific build.
 Granted.
 I'm honored!

+Let's then outline how to get the build up and running:

 Prerequisites